Last modified September 22, 2022

 Note: To learn more about Giant Swarm’s kubectl plugin, visit kubectl-gs documentation.

-This would be enough to create the Organization on our own.
+This is enough to create the Organization on our own.
 Let’s add a

 Kustomization CR, so that Flux knows how to work with